Harry Kalas: Miscellany

 Kalas was known for his love of the Frank Sinatra song, "High Hopes", a melody he sang at numerous events, including the Phillies' championship celebrations in his later years.
 His most famous singing of "High Hopes" came in 1993 when he sang to the team after they clinched the NL East division title.
 On April 17, 2009, at the first home game after Kalas's death, fans sang along with a video of Harry singing "High Hopes" during the seventh-inning stretch, instead of the traditional "Take Me Out to the Ball Game".
+The Phillies subsequently began playing the video after victories at Citizens Bank Park and have done so ever since.

-Kalas had sung "Take Me Out To The Ball Game" on several occasions during the seventh-inning stretch at Wrigley Field in Chicago on several occasions in tribute to Harry Caray, the late voice of the Chicago Cubs, who had led fans in that song at most home games.
+Kalas had sung "Take Me Out To The Ball Game" during the seventh-inning stretch at Wrigley Field in Chicago on several occasions in tribute to Harry Caray, the late voice of the Chicago Cubs, who had led fans in that song at most home games.
 However, by that time, Kalas, a native of the Chicago area, had become an openly avid Phillies fan, and held the microphone out to the audience to hear them sing "the Cubbies" as they replaced their team's name for "the home team" in the song's lyrics.

 Kalas, due to his stay in Hawaii, was very proficient at pronouncing Polynesian names.
 He also liked to slowly enunciate certain players' names, especially those with ethnic names.
 His personal favorite, Mickey Morandini, was pronounced as "Mi-ckey Mor-an-DI-ni".

 Kalas attributed his leathery voice to his habit of smoking Parliament cigarettes, and some of the Phillies players lit up Parliaments after Kalas' death as a tribute.